continualmi/emwaver/README.md

 # emwaver
 This project is currently in development.
-A first firmware version and Android app will be available a soon as August 2023.
+A first firmware version and Android app will be available a soon as late July 2023.

 The goal of this device is to emulate all functionality of the Flipper Zero Sub-1GHz block, on a build that costs less than $10 to manufacture as a consumer.
 It will be able to (at least):
 - record signals and replay them at a chosen frequency;